Harmful PFCs in drinking water and what it means for you.

 Perfluorinated Chemicals (PFCs) including Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA) are used to make common household non-stick, water repellent, and stain resistant products like carpet, clothing, furniture fabric, food packaging, and cookware.
 They are also used in industrial processes and in fire fighting foam for use on airfields.

 Contamination of drinking water usually occurs locally, near a facility where PFCs or products using them are manufactured, as well as around airfields where these chemicals were used to extinguish fires.
+(More information can be found here.)

 According to a news release from the Wausau Water Works, all six of the city's drinking water wells tested between 23 parts per trillion and 48 parts per trillion.
 The state's recommended standards are 20 parts per trillion.
 The Water Works serves 16,000 customers in the Wausau area, which is home to just under 40,000 residents.
 (Source)